 This intimate camp, raised on decking with tranquil views to Lake Rwanyakazinga, is cleverly constructed from carbon-neutral natural materials in keeping with traditional Rwandan style and craftsmanship.
 The open plan living and dining area features bold geometric imigongo murals, decorative screens made from locally sourced bamboo, handwoven baskets, local pottery, and kitenge fabrics, with a circular bar taking center stage.
 A selection of wicker chairs, leather sofas, wooden tables and soft rugs create a textural canvas for this airy space.
 Just beyond is a small swimming pool with lounge chairs and an expansive viewing deck, complete with a convivial fire pit.

-The camp’s six spacious and luxurious tents feature wooden flooring, gentle lighting and tasteful Rwandan artwork.
+The camp’s eight spacious and luxurious tents feature wooden flooring, gentle lighting and tasteful Rwandan artwork.
 There is a bedroom draped in translucent mosquito netting, a dressing area, en suite bathroom, sitting area and a private outdoor viewing deck.
 The tent’s outer canvas can be rolled up to reveal spectacular vistas across the park.

 Magashi Camp lies at the cutting edge of ecotourism in East Africa, a "leap of faith" into a previously little-known Park where Herculean conservation efforts are bearing fruit and creating a world-class safari destination.
 As the first five-star camp in Akagera, Magashi was rewarded with exclusive access to the most beautiful and wildlife-rich regions within the Park and is, by far, the first-choice camp in Akagera.
 It is the perfect complement to gorilla-trekking for those who wish to explore Rwanda's amazing natural diversity.